 When an educational institution (program) is recognized as having “passed state accreditation,” a certificate confirming state accreditation is issued to the educational institution.

-The certificate remains valid until the next comprehensive state accreditation is conducted.
+The certificate remains valid until the next Institutional accreditation is conducted.

 In addition to recognizing the compliance of the activities of educational institutions with state education standards, state education requirements, and educational programs, the Accreditation Commission also determines the institution’s status.